Real-Dev-Squad/website-api-contracts/events/README.md

       ```json
       {
         "id": "<id>",
-        "name": "<room_name>",
+        "name": "<event_name>",
         "enabled": true,
-        "description": "This is a sample description for the room",
+        "description": "This is a sample description for the event",
         "customer": "<customer_id>",
         "recording_info": {
           "enabled": false